Canada's Ecofiscal Commission

-Canada's Ecofiscal Commission is an independent economics project formed in 2014 by a group of Canadian economists from across the country.
+Canada's Ecofiscal Commission is an economics project formed in 2014 by a group of Canadian economists from across the country.
 Chaired by McGill University economist Christopher Ragan, the group seeks to broaden the discussion of environmental pricing reform beyond the academic sphere and into the realm of practical policy application.

 Policies

 The Commission focuses on three major policy streams (Climate and energy, Water, and Livable Cities).
 Key areas of research and policy include: